Library of the Russian Academy of Sciences: Library of the Academy of Sciences in the second half of the 20th century

 In the 1940s and 1950s, the Library received a number of valuable collections and private collections.
 Manuscripts and rare editions were purchased from old book stores and private individuals.
 Among the interesting and valuable: an extensive collection of Russian ex-libris, collected by E.A.
 Rosenblat, a collection of books that belonged to one of the prominent figures of the Petrine era, Theophilakt Lopatinsky; books published by Ivan Fedorov, Pyotr Mstislavets and others, handwritten and early printed books.
-The staff of the library conducted archaeographic expeditions to Karelia, to the White Sea coast and brought handwritten and early printed books.
-In the 1950s and 1970s, the library developed as the central library of the library network of the USSR Academy of Sciences.The library expanded book exchange with the socialist countries.

-The structure of the LRAS(Library of the Russian Academy of Sciences) was changing.
-New departments were organized: the Foreign East (1953), the Department of Hygiene of the Book (1953).
-Later, the following subdivisions were separated into independent structural divisions: the Foreign Acquisition Department, the Domestic Literature Acquisition Department, the Cartography Department, the Reference and Bibliographic Department, etc.

-In 1956, in Novosibirsk, on the basis of the library of the West Siberian branch, the Eastern Branch of the Library of the Academy of Sciences (EASTLRAS) was organized, which was part of the BAN structure until January 1, 1961.

-The international relations of the Library have expanded.
-By 1963 LRAS exchanged publications with 2.433 institutions in 91 countries of the world; maintained contacts with 69 academies of sciences, 100 libraries, almost 500 universities and colleges, 82 government agencies, 123 museums, scientific institutions, etc. By the beginning of 1964, 38 reading rooms functioned in the LRAS system.
-The funds of the LRAS have been significantly replenished, with more than 42% of receipts being foreign publications.
+The international relations of the Library expanded.
+By 1963 LRAS exchanged publications with 2.433 institutions in 91 countries of the world; maintained contacts with 69 academies of sciences, 100 libraries, almost 500 universities and colleges, 82 government agencies, 123 museums, scientific institutions, etc.

 In 1964 the Library celebrated its 250th anniversary.
 The centralized LRAS system, the staff included 660 employees and served already about 30 thousand readers.
-The total number of visits annually amounted to more than 700 thousand, the loan - more than 5 million copies.
-The libraries of the LRAS were used by famous scientists: academicians V.M.
-Alekseev, A.F.
-Ioffe, I. Yu.
-Krachkovsky, V.P.
-Linnik, D.V.
-Nalivkin, I.A.
-Orbeli, L.A.
-Orbeli, A.A.
-Polkanov, V.I.
-Smirnov, D.S.
-Likhachev, S.V.
-Obruchev and many others.

 The library carried out serious scientific activities in the field of bibliography, scientific description of documents and publication of handwritten materials, generalization of the experience of library work and the history of LRAS.
 The LRAS organized the Publishing Department and restoration and printing workshops.
 In 1974, the Department of Mechanization and Automation of Library Processes was established.